shader-slang/shader-slang.github.io/community/index.md

 ## Submitting a Pull Request

 If you are ready to start contributing, please follow our [guide for creating a pull request](https://github.com/shader-slang/slang/blob/master/CONTRIBUTION.md).
+All pull requests are expected to meet our [bar of code quality](/community/code-quality).